Nivesh00/configmap-admission-webhook/README.md

 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.19.1/cert-manager.yaml
 ```

-The certificates for the webhook configurations are then mounted using the certificate resource, read the Cert Manager docs for more information
+The certificates for the webhook configurations are then mounted using the certificate secret, read the Cert Manager docs for more information

 https://cert-manager.io/docs/concepts/ca-injector/#injecting-ca-data-from-a-certificate-resource